-"Adjusted Interest" means, with respect to any Additional Junior Certificates (and with applicable terms having the corresponding meanings as applied to, or taking into account, such Additional Junior Certificates and related Additional Equipment Note), as of any Current Distribution Date, (I) any interest described in clause (II) of this definition accruing prior to the immediately preceding Distribution Date which remains unpaid and (II) the sum of (A) interest determined at the Stated Interest Rate for such Additional Junior Certificates for the number of days during the period commencing on, and including, the immediately preceding Distribution Date (or, if the Current Distribution Date is the first Distribution Date, the Issuance Date) and ending on, but excluding, the current Distribution Date, on the Preferred Pool Balance for such Additional Junior Certificates on such Current Distribution Date and (B)(i) for any Aircraft or Spare Engine, or substantially all of the Spare Parts Collateral, in any case for which a disposition, distribution or sale (contemplated in clause (B)(i) of the definition of Preferred Pool Balance) has occurred since the immediately preceding Distribution Date (but only if (x) no such event has previously occurred with respect to such specific Collateral and (y) no sale or Deemed Note Disposition Event has occurred with respect to the Additional Equipment Note for such Class on or before the date of such disposition, distribution or sale), interest, determined at the Stated Interest Rate for such Additional Junior Certificates, for each day during the period commencing on, and including, the immediately preceding Distribution Date (or, if the Current Distribution Date is the first Distribution Date, the Issuance Date) and ending on, but excluding, the date of disposition, distribution or sale, on the applicable portion of the principal amount of such Additional Equipment Note calculated pursuant to clause (B)(i) of the definition of Preferred Pool Balance with respect to such specific Collateral, and (ii) without duplication of any interest described in clause (i) above, in the event a sale or Deemed Noted Disposition Event with respect to such Additional Equipment Note has occurred since the immediately preceding Distribution Date (but only if no such event has previously occurred), interest at the Stated Interest Rate for such Additional Junior Certificates for each day during the period commencing on, and including, the immediately preceding Distribution Date (or, if the Current Distribution Date is the first Distribution Date, the Issuance Date) and ending on, but excluding, the date of the earliest of such sale or Deemed Note Disposition Event with respect to such Additional Equipment Note, on the principal amount of such Additional Equipment Note calculated pursuant to clause (B)(ii) or (iii), as applicable, of the definition of Preferred Pool Balance.
+"Adjusted Interest" means, with respect to any Additional Junior Certificates (and with applicable terms having the corresponding meanings as applied to, or taking into account, such Additional Junior Certificates and related Additional Equipment Note), as of any Current Distribution Date, (I) any interest described in clause (II) of this definition accruing prior to the immediately preceding Distribution Date which remains unpaid and (II) the sum of (A) interest determined at the Stated Interest Rate for such Additional Junior Certificates for the number of days during the period commencing on, and including, the immediately preceding Distribution Date (or, if the Current Distribution Date is the first Distribution Date, the Issuance Date) and ending on, but excluding, the current Distribution Date, on the Preferred Pool Balance for such Additional Junior Certificates on such Current Distribution Date on the Preferred Pool Balance for such Addition, distribution or sale (B)(i) of the definition of Preferred Pool Balance) has occurred since the immediately preceding Distribution Date (but only if (x) no such event has previously occurred with respect to such specific Collateral and (y) no sale or Deemed Note Disposition.
+Feen the Additional Equipment Note for such Class on or before the date of such disposition, distribution or sale), interest, determined at the Stated Interest Rate for such Additional Junior Certificates, for each day during the period commencing on, and including, the immediately preceding Distribution Date (or, if the Current Distribution Date is the first Distribution Date, the Issuance Date) and ending on, but excluding, the date of disposition, distribution or sale, on the applicable portion of the principal amount of such Additional Equipment Note calculated pursuant to clause (B)(i) of the definition of Preferred Pool Balance with respect to such specific Collateral, and (ii) without duplication of any interest described in clause (i) above, in the event a sale or Deemed Noted Disposition Event with respect to such Additional Equipment Note has occurred since the immediately preceding Distribution Date (but only if no such event has previously occurred), interest at the Stated Interest Rate for such Additional Junior Certificates for each day during the period commencing on, and including, the immediately preceding Distribution Date (but only if no such event with respect to such Additional Equipment Note, the Issuance Date) and ending on, but excluding, the date of the earliest of such sale or Deemed Note Disposition Event with respect to such Additional Equipment Note, on the principal amount of such Additional Equipment Note calculated pursuant to clause (B)(ii) or (iii), as applicable, of the definition of Preferred Pool Balance.